KTibow/m3-svelte/src/demos.md

 {#if precision != "discrete-ticks" && !trailingIcon}
   <label>
     <Switch bind:checked={endStops} />
     {endStops ?
-"Endstops" : "No Endstops"}
+"Endstops" : "No endstops"}
   </label>
 {/if}